top of page

 My earliest memory of the Toronto Zoo transports me back to elementary school, when wonder flowed effortlessly and enthusiasm was unfiltered.
 Upon returning as a young adult, with my Sony A300 camera in hand and a freshly matured perspective, I discovered that the experience was not only steeped in nostalgia but also profoundly transformative.
 The Toronto Zoo had transformed before my eyes.

-Approaching the grounds as a hobbyist photographer allowed me to delve beyond the exotic species and uncover layers of meaning.
+Approaching the grounds as a beginner photographer allowed me to delve beyond the exotic species and uncover layers of meaning.
 This visit revealed the layout, thoughtfully organized into geographic regions, as a masterfully crafted tapestry of education, recreation, and ecological storytelling.

 Vegetation & Farmland at the Toronto Zoo - Nature Photography By Blake Ferguson - Ontario, Canada